Augustus C. French: Administration

 French immediately pushed for the funding to retire the state's debt, an attitude that characterized his entire tenure in office.
 He saw many of the Mormons leave the state in February 1846 after their city charter at Nauvoo had been revoked the previous year.
 Two events significant to the growth of Chicago occurred during French's term of office: the Illinois and Michigan Canal was completed, and the Galena and Chicago Union Railroad was begun.
 The canal connected the Illinois River (and thus, the Mississippi River) with the Great Lakes, while the railroad connected Chicago with the lead mines in Galena, Illinois (it would be completed in 1853).

 A new state constitution was adopted in 1848, and among its changes from the 1818 constitution were new provisions for the election and terms of office for the state governor.
 French was unanimously renominated for the office by his party, and easily won re-election.
 He continued his efforts to reduce the state's debt, and by the time he left office in 1853, the entire deficit had been eliminated.

 Later life

-After his retirement from government, French would continue his public service as a bank commissioner appointed to that position by his successor, Governor Matteson.
-He then relocated to Lebanon in St. Clair County, Illinois, where he became a Professor of Law at McKendree College.
+After his retirement from government, French would continue his public service as a bank commissioner appointed to that position by Joel Aldrich Matteson, his successor as governor.
+He then relocated to Lebanon in St. Clair County, Illinois, where he became a professor of law at McKendree College.

 In 1858 he ran for State Superintendent of Public Instruction as the nominee of the Douglas wing of his party, but was defeated.
 He was a delegate to the unproductive Illinois Constitutional Convention of 1862, which became known as the "Copperhead Convention" for its anti-war stance during the Civil War.

-Augustus French died on September 4th, 1864 at 12:20 Post-Meridiem, due to Typhoid fever, and was buried in College Hill Cemetery.
+Augustus French died on September 4, 1864 at 12:20 Post-Meridiem, due to Typhoid fever, and was buried in College Hill Cemetery.